This post is also available in: Melayu (Malay) 简体中文 (Chinese (Simplified))

 SHAREHOLDER & SHARE CAPITAL

-The shareholders (also called members) own the company by owning its shares i.e. owners of the company whilst the directors are appointed by shareholders to manage a company.
-Although the roles are completely distinct, a single person can assume both positions (both directors and shareholders are the same group of persons), or lots of different people can fulfill these roles.
+The shareholders (also called members) own the company by holding its shares; they are the owners of the company, whilst the directors are appointed by shareholders to manage the company.
+Although the roles are completely distinct, a single person can assume both positions (both directors and shareholders are the same group of persons), or lots of different people can fulfil these roles.

 Directors